Skip to content

 Component packages

 The extension points assume a component lives in your own app.
 To distribute one — a signature pad, a chart widget, a domain-specific field — you would normally also publish an npm package for its React renderer, and keep it in lockstep with the PHP side.
-Lattice removes that second release pipeline: a component package ships its React renderer as source inside its Composer package, and the lattice() Vite plugin compiles it straight into your app’s existing build — resolving @lattice-php/lattice against the copy you already installed.
+Lattice removes that second release pipeline: a component package can ship its React source for Vite consumers and a precompiled module for no-build apps inside the same Composer release.
 A plain composer require is enough.

-Four things — or let the generator write them.
-Point --package at a directory that has no composer.json yet and Lattice scaffolds the whole package on first use (the name and PSR-4 namespace are derived from the folder — packages/acme-signatureacme/signature, Acme\Signature\), then creates the component inside it:
+Four source pieces — or let the generator write them.
+Point --package at a directory that has no composer.json yet and Lattice scaffolds the package on first use (the name and PSR-4 namespace are derived from the folder — packages/acme-signatureacme/signature, Acme\Signature\), then creates the component inside it:

 Terminal window